Financial Responsibility for Injuries

 Medical Bills after a Slip and Fall

 Your medical bills will be a large part of how we establish damages and how we determine the amount we demand from the insurance company.
-Keep a record of all your medical bills, they will be needed as main factor in substantiating and offer.
+Keep a record of all your medical bills, they will be needed as the main factor in substantiating and offering.

 Damages from Other Personal Injury Accidents

 Living in Florida, personal injury is not restricted to land.
 A victim can also be injured while out on a day of boating.
 In the case of boating accidents, boating insurance policies rarely have “med-pay” insurance coverage, meaning that you will likely be responsible for paying your medical bills from the beginning.
 This is the same for other personal injury accidents, such as being attacked by a friend or neighbor’s pet or being burned while at their premises.
 It’s likely that you will be responsible for your own medical expenses, utilizing your own medical insurance.